Topics A to D

 SJU Refectory (Main Dining Room)

 Any damages that occur in your room, house, apartment, or building as a result of your neglect or misuse will be charged to you.
 Remember that you are also responsible for any damages caused by your guests.
-Custodial maintenance can be contacted to respond to and repair things that are the result of ordinary use through http://www.MySchoolBuilding.com/myschoolbuilding/mygateway.asp?acctnum=985017776.
-In these cases, you will not be held financially responsible.
+Custodial maintenance can be contacted to respond to and repair things that are the result of ordinary use through the online work order system at: http://www.MySchoolBuilding.com/myschoolbuilding/mygateway.asp?acctnum=985017776.
+In cases of normal wear and tear, you will not be held financially responsible.
 Residents are expected to maintain a reasonable level of cleanliness and repair.

 Please keep the following guidelines in mind when decorating your room/apartment/house.